Japanese sculpture: Kamakura period

 Sculptors also worked for the Kamakura shogunate and other military clans.
 They produced Buddhist and portrait sculptures for them.
 The colossal bronze Amitabha Buddha in Kamakura Kōtoku-in was made in 1252.
 All classes of society contributed funds to make this colossal bronze.
-Such patronage raised and sometimes replaced the former patronage of wealthy and powerful men.
+Such community patronage upped the ante, and sometimes replaced, the patronage of wealthy and powerful individuals.

 Muromachi period and Sengoku period

 Buddhist sculptures declined in quantity and quality.
 The new Zen Buddhism deprecated images of Buddha.
-Big temples of the old sects were depressed under civil wars.
+Big temples of the old sects were neglected during civil wars.
 Portrait sculptures of Zen masters became a new genre during this period.
 The art of carving masks for Noh theatre flourished and improved from the 15th to 17th centuries.

 Edo period

 The reconstruction of Buddhist temples burned in the civil wars required sculptors.
 The new sculptures were mostly conservatively carved from wood and gilt or polychromed.
-They mostly lack artistic power.
 However, some Buddhist monk sculptors produced unpainted, roughly hewn images of wood.
 Enkū (1632–1695) and Mokujiki (1718–1810) are representative.
 They traveled through Japan and produced enormous works for missionary and ceremonial purposes.
 Their archaic and spiritual styles were reevaluated in the 20th century.
 The art of carving masks for Noh also continued to produce better works in the 17th century.
 In the Edo period, urbanization progressed in various parts of Japan and townspeople culture developed greatly.
 In this period, inro and netsuke became popular as accessories for men.
 Netsuke are elaborate carvings of wood and ivory, and mainly animals and imaginary creatures were the subject matter.
-Because netsuke is small and easy to collect, there are many collectors even now.
+Because netsuke are small and easy to collect, they remain popular with collectors.
 During this period, many sculptures were attached to the buildings of Shinto shrines built in the Gongen-zukuri style.